Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 16. Start a podcast

-Next on our list of small business marketing ideas are podcasts.
+Next on our list of free small business marketing ideas are podcasts.

-Podcasting is another form of content marketing in which you can put your brand in front of billions of listeners there are worldwide.
+Podcasting is another powerful form of interactive content marketing in which you can put your brand in front of billions of listeners there are worldwide.

 A large majority of podcast listeners tune in to learn something new.

-So, if there’s a topic you can speak on that’s related to your product or service, you have an opportunity to build a loyal community here.
+So, if there’s a topic you can speak on that’s related to your product or service, you have a great opportunity to build a loyal community here.

 We say “loyal” because one study found that people listen to over 7 hours worth of podcasts weekly on average.